Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified April 2026

 Why do popular VPNs like NordVPN and ProtonVPN completely fail in China?

 These VPNs lack the proprietary obfuscation required to survive China's modern DPI systems.
 Their primary IP ranges have been effectively "black-holed" by state-run telecoms.
-VyprVPN (81% success, $5/mo) is our #1 ranked VPN with Chameleon 2.0 obfuscation, ExpressVPN (#2, 85% success, $8/mo) works well for travelers, while Astrill VPN (#3, 98% success, $30/mo) is the premium choice for long-term expats.
+ExpressVPN (#1, 85% success, $8/mo) uses Lightway protocol for reliable bypass, TorGuard (#2, 78% success, $9.99/mo) offers Stunnel for power users, while Surfshark (#3, 65% success, $2.49/mo) is the budget pick.

 Is LetsVPN safe to use?
 What are the privacy risks?